fenago/deep-learning-for-nlp/Lab Guides/chapter_12/Lab_7.md

 - How to visualize a trained word embedding model using Principal Component Analysis.
 - How to load pre-trained Word2Vec and GloVe word embedding models from Google and Stanford.

-12.9.1

-Next

-In the next chapter, you will discover how you can develop a neural network model with a learned word embedding.